galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests/web-app-integration-test.md

 ---
 path: "/docs/running-simbank-tests/web-app-integration-test"
-title: "WebAppIntetgrationTest"
+title: "WebAppIntegrationTest"
 ---

-The `WebAppIntetgrationTest` is somewhat different to the previously described Galasa SimBank tests as it shows how you can use Galasa to test a hybrid cloud application that uses a mix of platforms and technologies.
+The `WebAppIntegrationTest` is somewhat different to the previously described Galasa SimBank tests as it shows how you can use Galasa to test a hybrid cloud application that uses a mix of platforms and technologies.
 A mix of technologies makes end-to-end integration testing complicated.
-Use the `WebAppIntetgrationTest` to help understand how Galasa simplifies integration testing in such an environment.
+Use the `WebAppIntegrationTest` to help understand how Galasa simplifies integration testing in such an environment.

-The `WebAppIntetgrationTest` test demonstrates the end-to-end integration testing of an application that runs on different platforms (z/OS and Cloud) and uses different technologies (a 3270 emulator, JCL batch job and Selenium Web Driver).
+The `WebAppIntegrationTest` test demonstrates the end-to-end integration testing of an application that runs on different platforms (z/OS and Cloud) and uses different technologies (a 3270 emulator, JCL batch job and Selenium Web Driver).

 The following diagram shows how you can use the WebAppIntegrationTest to test a hybrid cloud application: